-Note: In our more recent preprint, we explore the benefits of heterogeneous strategies in a model accounting for measured interaction patterns between age groups.
+Note: In our more recent paper, we explore the benefits of heterogeneous strategies in a model accounting for measured interaction patterns between age groups.

 The basic idea of the heterogeneous transmission thesis is simple: at the end of the COVID-19 outbreak, a significant fraction of the world's population (e.g., perhaps 5%-20%, at least) will have been infected.
 Mitigation strategies can affect this final number of total infections, but probably only by a small multiplicative factor (for example, halving them).
 On the other hand, mitigation strategies also have the potential to shift the age distribution among eventually infected population.
 Because the mortality rate from COVID-19 between age groups varies by several orders of magnitude (rather than a small multiplicative factor), this can be a much more powerful approach to reducing overall mortality.
 In particular, this suggests that strategies which are intended to shift the final age distribution—by reducing the transmission rates among older populations more than among younger populations—could have the potential to save the greatest numbers of lives.